Electronic-Mango/philosopher-discord-bot/README.md

 ### Inspirational quotes
 You can supply your API source for inspirational quotes via `.env` file.
 You also need to specify via JSON key names which JSON values should be treated as quote text and which as quote author.

+## Running the bot
+You can run the bot from source, or in a Docker container.

+### From source
+1. Create a Discord bot
+1. Install all packages from `requirements.txt`
+1. Fill `.env` or `custom.env` or other custom configuration file
+1. Execute `src/main.py` via Python

+### Docker
+1. Create a Discord bot
+1. Fill `.env`
+1. Run `docker compose up -d --build` in terminal

+You can skip `--build` flag if you didn't change the source code.

+`.env` is not added to the Docker image, just used as a source for environment variables.
+So if you make any changes there, just restart the container.
+There's no need to rebuild the image.